-(2) No person may commence with, carry on or cause the commencement with or carrying on of a land use activity which is permitted in the land use scheme but not exercised by the owner of the land.
+(2) When an applicant or owner exercises a use right granted in terms of an approval he or she must comply with the conditions of the approval and the applicable provisions of the land use scheme.

-(3) When an applicant or owner exercises a use right granted in terms of an approval he or she must comply with the conditions of the approval and the applicable provisions of the land use scheme.
+(3) In addition to the provisions of this Chapter, the provisions of Chapter 6 apply to any application submitted to the Municipality in terms of this Chapter.

-(4) In addition to the provisions of this Chapter, the provisions of Chapter 6 apply to any application submitted to the Municipality in terms of this Chapter.
+(4) In this Chapter, a reference to the Municipality is considered to be a reference to the Municipal Planning Tribunal or Land Development Officer, as the case may be.

-Part B: Establishment of Township or Extension of Boundaries of Township
+Part B: Development